Lightning-Flow-Scanner/.github/profile/README.md

 ## 🚀 Join our Collective Pursuit of Salesforce Flow Excellence!

-Elevate your Salesforce Flow game and be part of our mission to champion Best Practices.
-By getting involved with us, you're fueling Salesforce Flow Excellence and boosting Flow Builders' confidence in adopting Best Practices.
-Let's promote excellence together!
+Take your Salesforce Flows to the next level and join us in our commitment to promoting Best Practices.
+By getting involved, you'll help improve Salesforce Flows and boost confidence among Flow Builders.
+Let's work together to achieve excellence!

 ### 🔧 We Offer: